-I hate “Invalid bug” label from developers for the bugs reported by me, do you?
+Do we all hate the “Invalid bug” label from our developers for the bugs reported by us?
 I think every tester should try to get his/her 100% bugs resolved.
 This requires bug reporting skills.

-In this tutorial, we will focus only on troubleshooting to find main cause of the bug.
-Troubleshooting will help you to decide whether the ambiguity you found in your application under test is really a bug or any test setup mistake.
+In this tutorial, we will focus only on troubleshooting to find the main cause of the bug.
+Troubleshooting will help you decide whether the ambiguity you find in your application under test is really a bug or any test setup mistake.

-Yes, 50% bugs get marked as “Invalid bugs” only due to testers incomplete testing setup.
-Let’s say you found an ambiguity in application under test.
+Yes, 50% of the bugs get marked as “invalid bugs” only due to the testers incomplete testing setup.
+Let’s say you found ambiguity in an application under test.
 You are now preparing the steps to report this ambiguity as a bug.

 - What’s not working?

-- Why it’s not working?
+- Why is it not working?

 - How can you make it work?